Numbers Behind High Speed Machining (HSM)May 28, 2013, 7:01 am

 All this translates to: better productivity through higher material removal rates and longer tool life.

-It combines solid practical knowledge of manufacturing techniques with latest advancments in tooling, coatings.
+HSMAdvisor combines solid practical knowledge of manufacturing techniques with latest advancements in tooling and coatings.

-Its unique tool model prevents tool breakage and allows to maximize productivity while not compromizing on tool life and safety.
+Its unique tool model prevents tool breakage and allows to maximize productivity while not compromising on tool life and safety.